Dec 2024 - Feb 2025

 “We don’t have much time because we have so many clients.
 I just want validation, what is it? who else is using it? and will this work for my client?”

-The new designed flow aligns with how providers make decisions, using validation elements like customer reviews, case studies to support the offering and build trust.
+Solution: Using validation elements like customer reviews, case studies to support to align with how providers make decisions and build trust.

 New provider user flow